wix-playground/stylable-components/specs/dropdowns.md

 #### Focus

+The autocomplete manages 2 focus states, one for the input element, the *real* focus, and one in the list (seen through CSS highlighting).

-* Initially, focus resides on the input element (user sees a caret in the input element)
+* Focus resides on the input element (user sees a caret in the input element).
+When a character is entered, focus stays on the input element, however a focus state appears on the SelectionList in the following manner:
+  * showNoSuggestions=false - The first item that is matched is highlighted.
+If no item is matched then the first item in the list is highlighted.
+  * showNoSuggestion=true - The first item that is matched is highlighted.
+If no item is matched then the noSuggestion element is rendered and no highlighting occurs.

 ### MultiSelect